george-hawkins/micropython-wifi-setup/README.md

     > cd demo
     > cp -r main.py www /pyboard

-The demo just includes the Python code outlined up above followed by a simple webserver that can be accessed, once the board is connected to a network, in order to demonstrate that the whole process worked.
+The demo just includes the Python code outlined up above followed by a simple web server that can be accessed, once the board is connected to a network, in order to demonstrate that the whole process worked.

 Then enter the REPL and press the reset button on the board (the `EN` button if you're using an Espressif ESP32 DevKitC board):